Automated-Amphibians/2022Robot-Public/README.md

-The robot moves pretty well.
-The arm and intake also works really well.
-The autonomous routine could be improved a bit more.
-Right now during autonomous, the robot will drop the ball from the intake, turn around clockwise ~180 degrees and move forward out of the tarmac.
-The climber should also be improved.
-Ideally the robot should be able to climb to the transversal bar, but that might be too hard.
-By the next competition, the robot should at least be able to climb to the high bar.
-We also might not be able to improve the intake much.
+The robot still turns randomly when trying to move forward (same problem as before)

+Autonomous 1: drop the cargo, turn around ~180 degrees, and move forward out of the tarmac

+Autonomous 2: drop the cargo, turn around ~180 degrees, lower the arm, move forward, pick up another cargo, turn around ~180 degrees, raise the arm, move forward and score

+Note: The drive speed in autonomous should be 40%, otherwise some calculations will be off

+Autonomous 3 (work in progress): lower the arm, move forward out of the tarmac, pick another cargo, turn around ~180 degrees, raise the arm, move forward and score